cristinavisentin/hackingdemo/README.md

 ![1](images/nmap.png)

 Notable things:
-- there is a web server is active on port 80
+- there is a web server is active on port 80, this server has an RCE vulnerability exploitable without authentication
 - there is an SSH server listening on port 25468

 For convenience, this IP address is added to the file `/etc/hosts` on the Kali machine and linked to the name "hackthebob".